ConcealNetwork/conceal-web-wallet/README.md

-# Plenteum fork of Masari Web Wallet - Fully client-side
+# Karbo fork of Masari Web Wallet - Fully client-side
 This web wallet is doing everything client-side to give the best privacy to users.
 The server is currently only used to optimize the communication with the daemon and compress the blockchain.